 - 2012.
 Introducing Tibetan Buddhism.
 Routledge.
-Also to be available as a JBE Online Book in mid-2013..
+Also available as a JBE Online Book..

 - Forthcoming.
 Seed of Immortal Life: Contexts and Meanings of a Tibetan Longevity Practice.
 Co-authored with Cathy Cantwell, with contributions by Robert Mayer and P. Ogyan Tanzin.
 Kathmandu: Vajra Books.